 ~$ git checkout main ~$ git branch test2 ~$ git checkout test2 ~$ echo "Fichier toto" > toto.adoc ~$ git add . ~$ git commit -m "Fourth commit"

 If you want to post your changes from the

-test branch to` master`, you’re going to do a merge
+test branch to` main`, you’re going to do a merge

-~$ git checkout master ~$ git merge test
+~$ git checkout main ~$ git merge test

 You can delete a branch if this branch is not the active one

-~$ git checkout test ~$ git branch -d test error: Cannot delete branch 'test' checked out at '/home/devmind/Workspace/java/git-demo' ~$ git checkout master ~$ git branch -d test Deleted branch test (was 9fd87d1).
+~$ git checkout test ~$ git branch -d test error: Cannot delete branch 'test' checked out at '/home/devmind/Workspace/java/git-demo' ~$ git checkout main ~$ git branch -d test Deleted branch test (was 9fd87d1).

 Create an account under Github

 Once you are logged in on Github, you can create your first repository